excubo-ag/WebCompiler/README.md

 ## Web Compiler

-A dotnet global tool that compiles Scss files (other languages on the road map, see [contributing](#Contributing).
+A dotnet global tool that compiles Scss files (other languages on the road map, see [how to contribute](#Contributing)).

 This project is based on [madskristensen/WebCompiler](https://github.com/madskristensen/WebCompiler).
 However, the dependency to node and the node modules has been removed, to facilitate a pure dotnet core implementation.
 As a benefit, this implementation is cross-platform (x64 linux/win are tested, please help by testing other platforms!).